Michael Harris II Preview, Player Props: Braves vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 28th in the league with a collective 7.8 strikeouts per nine innings.
+- The Cardinals pitching staff ranks 28th in MLB with a collective 7.8 strikeouts per nine innings.

-- Cardinals pitchers combine to surrender 138 home runs (one per game), the least in the league.
+- Cardinals pitchers combine to give up the first-fewest home runs in baseball (142 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.